 - Family members of children and adults with dyslexia

 - Advocates for children and adults with dyslexia

-The 17-credit program is offered throughout the year, with entry beginning in Fall, Spring, and Summer semesters.
-Coursework is offered in a blended format to meet the needs of K12 classroom educators.
-Educators receive the highest quality of instruction from faculty with a rich background of work in K12 reading environments, many of whom are currently practitioners in the field.
+The program is offered throughout the year, with entry beginning in Fall and Summer semesters.
+Coursework is offered online to meet the needs of K-12 classroom educators.
+Educators receive the highest quality of instruction from faculty with a rich background of work in K-12 reading environments, many of whom are currently practitioners in the field.

 RLE5055 Foundations and Psychology of Reading (3 credits)

 Students will examine the historical development of English and its relevance to language disabilities will be explored.
 The scientific basis of reading will be studied.

 This course will focus on the traits of typically and atypically developing readers.
 The three major disabilities and affecting factors will be discussed.
 The definition as accepted by the NICHD/IDA will be presented and discussed.

 RLE5255 Advanced Phonics (3 credits)

 This course focuses on cognitive and advanced linguistic structures of the English language and phonetic concepts as they relate to reading and spelling.
 Focus on accommodations, modifications, and teaching strategies, including multisensory structured language (MSSL) techniques that may be used for the dyslexic student in the regular classroom and intensive therapy.